What is sickle cell disease?

 Guidance for parents and primary care physicians of sickle cell patients

 The Parent Education Program has developed age appropriate guidelines (roadmaps) to assist the primary care physician in caring for children with sickle cell disease.
 These roadmaps are intended to help with follow-up visits to the primary care physicians and hematology offices.
-They include immunization schedule and guidelines for preventive healthcare measures specific for children with sickle cell disease.
+They include immunization schedules and guidelines for preventive healthcare measures specific for children with sickle cell disease.